7 Emerging Economies That Could Make You Rich

 If Paraguay was a sleeper pick, this is a more obvious choice.
 Coming off a recent civil war which decimated the country’s economy for decades, Sri Lanka has a need for basic services.
 For instance, only 10% of the people in this country own a smartphone.
 There is huge opportunity in Sri Lanka in almost every sector.
 Very similar to Myanmar in that respect, except because Sri Lanka is not strategically located between other emerging markets, most businesses would likely be a play on the local market IN Sri Lanka.
 Due to the poor population, you would be wise to pick a basic need first and then go up the value chain.
 However it is clear that Sri Lanka needs a lot of help, and those who are able to solve problems in this country will be rewarded with ample compensation.

 You could easily miss this country, or visit for a short trip and immediately dismiss it outright.
 However, the Philippines are where a surprising amount of stuff goes down.
 There is an opportunity in many different sectors, and its not difficult to penetrate into the inner circle of key players who run the country with a few connections and a little bit of money.
 You’ll find scuba guys on vacation, expats, and the special type of entrepreneur building a business in an emerging economy leveraging currency arbitrage.

 These guys have been around the block a few times and understand that there is a hidden opportunity in the Philippines that you might not catch at first glance.
-For starters, in terms of value, Pinoy is perhaps the very best workers in the entire world.
-You won’t find a first-rate python programmer or slick designer – but for basic human labor, there is a virtually unlimited supply.
+For starters, in terms of value, Pinoy are perhaps the very best workers in the entire world, and there is a virtually unlimited supply of human labor, from across the talent spectrum.
 The most popular businesses are call centers and outsourcing centers.
 Dollars go very, very far when converted into PHP.
 Check out the guide on Company formation in the Philippines and Philippines company tax guide.